 CoC and Board members are expected to identify any conflicts prior to any activities where that would be an issue.

+No CoC or Board member may participate in or influence discussions or resulting decisions concerning the award of a grant or other financial benefits to the organization that the member represents.

-No CoC or Board member may participateAll members must respect and protect privileged information to which there is access in the course of CoC duties and may not divulge or profit from the confidential information learned while performing CoC duties.
+All members must respect and protect privileged information to which there is access in the course of CoC duties and may not divulge or profit from the confidential information learned while performing CoC duties.

 Any concerns regarding Code of Conduct or Conflict of Interest matters must be brought to the attention of the Board who will consider all facts and will make a recommendation regarding what further action, if any, should be taken, including, but not limited to immediate removal from the Board or membership for a minimum of one (1) year.